by

 1967 was an exciting time to be a record buyer.
 It was a year when sales of long-playing records began to overtake 45 rpm singles for the first time, as the pop album established itself as a legitimate art form within a youth-driven cultural revolution.
 Psychedelia and electric blues moved from the clubs into the mainstream where it met the first stirrings of progressive rock, electric folk and jazz fusion.
 The pivotal album of the year was, undoubtedly, The Beatles’ Sgt Pepper’s Lonely Hearts Club Band.
 But we also saw genre-busting records by The Rolling Stones, Velvet Underground, Donovan, Frank Zappa, Doors, Incredible String Band and a multitude of others.

 If that weren’t enough, 1967 gave us the remarkable debut by a new band named Pink Floyd and no less than two life-affirming albums from Jimi Hendrix.
 An embarrassment of riches, you might say.
-In fact, the only artist of note to buck the trend was Bob Dylan who, supposedly recovering from his motorcycle accident up in Woodstock, almost failed to release any new material at all in 1967, with John Wesley Harding sneaking out on virtually the last day of the year.
+In fact, the only artist of note to buck the trend was Bob Dylan who, supposedly recovering from his motorcycle accident up in Woodstock, almost failed to release any new material at all in 1967, with John Wesley Harding sneaking out on virtually the last day of the year in the US (or early 1968 in Europe).

 Then, in November, as the flickering embers of the summer of love were almost extinguished and it seemed like a perfect musical year couldn’t get any better, Disraeli Gears arrived.
 2017 sees the 50th anniversary of Cream’s landmark second album, so what better time to step back and re-evaluate one of the most significant records of a very special year.